itseez3d/metaperson/docs/business-integration/ue/github_sample.md

 ### Which version of UE is supported?

-Versions 5.2, 5.3, and 5.4 of the Unreal Engine are supported.
+Versions 5.3, 5.4 and 5.5 of the Unreal Engine are supported.

-### The "export " button is not accessible in the MetaPerson Creator.
+### The "export" button is not accessible in the MetaPerson Creator.
 What should I do?

 Please, double-check that you entered the correct Client ID and Client Secret.
 Please check the [additional documentation](../../getting_started#developer-credentials) on the developer credentials.

+### I created MetaPerson avatar at https://metaperson.avatarsdk.com/.
+How to import the downloaded .fbx file to Unreal Engine?

+Please, see the corresponding [section](import_editor).

 ## Support